logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 ##### Filters and Power search (optional)

-You can control and limit which data you'd like to restore by applying **filters**, or by using **Power search**, or both.
+You can control and limit which data you'd like to restore by applying **filters**, using **Power search**, or both.
 Your restored logs will only include data that matches all of your filters and your exact search term.

 Power search speeds the restore process dramatically by uploading and re-indexing only relevant data from your S3 archive, using general search strings.
-The filters allow more granular filtering on structured data per field and can further reduce the amount of restored data (that counts against the daily quota).
+In addition, the filters allow more granular filtering on structured data per field and can further reduce the amount of restored data (that counts against the daily quota).
 Filters are applied after the Power search results are uploaded to the ingestion pipeline, and you can use both to optimize your restored data.

 ###### Add a filter